vizi2000/charitypay-dotnet/ARCHITECTURE.md

 CharityPay is built using Clean Architecture principles with Domain-Driven Design (DDD) tactical patterns.
 This document describes the system architecture, key design decisions, and implementation patterns.

+**Current Status**: The migration from Python/FastAPI to .NET 8 is approximately 60% complete with core infrastructure and basic functionality implemented.

 ## System Architecture

 ### High-Level Architecture